 [Note: The North Carolina Board of Examiners for Engineers and Surveyors has determined, via letter dated December 1, 2005, that preparation of engineering design documents pursuant to this Paragraph constitutes practicing engineering under G.S.
 89C.]

-(1) A plan and profile of sewers, showing their proximity to other utilities and natural features, such as water supply lines, water lines, wells, storm drains, surface waters, roads and other trafficked areas.
+(1) a plan and profile of sewers, showing their proximity to other utilities and natural features such as water supply lines, water lines, wells, storm drains, surface waters, wetlands, roads and other trafficked areas;

-(2) Design calculations including pipe and pump sizing, velocity, pump cycle times and level control settings, pump station buoyancy, wet well storage, surge protection, detention time in the wet well and force main, ability to flush low points in force mains with a pump cycle, and downstream sewer capacity analysis.
+(2) design calculations, including pipe and pump sizing, velocity, pump cycle times and level control settings, pump station buoyancy, wet well storage, surge protection, detention time in the wet well and force main, ability to flush low points in force mains with a pump cycle, and downstream sewer capacity analysis; and

-(3) Specifications relative to the sewer system describing all materials to be used, methods of construction and means for assuring the quality and integrity of the finished project.
+(3) sewer system specifications describing all materials to be used, methods of construction, and means for assuring the quality and integrity of the finished project.

-(c) All deeds, easements and encroachment agreements necessary for installation and operation and maintenance of the system shall be obtained prior to operation of the system.
+(c) All deeds, easements, and encroachment agreements necessary for installation, operation, and maintenance of the system shall be obtained prior to operation of the system.

-(e) A minimum of two feet protection from a 100-year flood shall be provided unless there is a water-tight seal on all station hatches and manholes with control panels and vents extending two feet above the 100-year flood elevation.
+(e) Two feet protection from a 100-year flood shall be provided unless there is a water-tight seal on all station hatches and manholes, with control panels and vents extending two feet above the 100-year flood elevation.

-(f) The following minimum separations shall be provided for the sewer system except as allowed by Paragraph (g) of this Rule:
+(f) The following separations shall be provided from the sewer system to the listed feature except as allowed by Paragraph (g) of this Rule: